jinhyunpark2459/jinhyunpark2459.github.io/_projects/single_pendulum.md

 \end{bmatrix}
 $$

 Note that these matrices do not rotate a vector in space.
 Instead, they transform the components of the a vector in one frame to the components in another frame (i.e. change of basis).
 The vector remains the same vector, but we're essentially expressing the components in another coordinate system.
+These matrices will come in handy when we're switching between reference frames.

+Also note that

 Like in any dynamics problem, the next step after defining the reference frame and coordinate system is to draw a free-body diagram of the system: